titodamiani/mzmine_documentation/docs/getting_started/main_window.md

 2.  **Main content panel**.
 [Visualization of raw data](../data_visualization/index.md) as well as [processing results](output.md) (e.g., feature lists) can be done in this panel.
 Multiple tabs can be opened in this panel.
 Moreover, tabs can also be opened in separate windows by right-click on the header and 'Open in new window'.

 3.  **Menu**.
-Form the menu you can open/save MZmine projects, change software preferences and access alsmost any module present in MZmine.
+Form the menu you can open/save MZmine projects, change software preferences and access almost any module present in MZmine.
 Submenus are organized as follows:

     - Project.
     - Raw data methods.